Nate Lowe Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.92 team ERA that ranks ninth across all MLB pitching staffs.
+- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.90).

-- Williams makes the start for the Guardians, his fifth of the season.
-He is 1-1 with a 4.01 ERA and 19 strikeouts in 24 2/3 innings pitched.
+- Bibee gets the start for the Guardians, his 14th of the season.
+He is 5-2 with a 3.34 ERA and 71 strikeouts in 70 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander tossed 5 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering eight hits.
+- In his most recent appearance on Thursday, July 6, the right-hander tossed five innings against the Kansas City Royals, giving up one earned run while surrendering four hits.

-- The 23-year-old has an ERA of 4.01, with 6.9 strikeouts per nine innings, in four games this season.
-Opponents have a .225 batting average against him.
+- The 24-year-old has an ERA of 3.34, with 9.1 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.